 - 1. Separate classes for sex education are allowed. - 2.
-The school may separate students by sex within physical education classes for participation in contact sports such as football, basketball, and wrestling. - 3.
+The school may separate students by gender within physical education classes for participation in contact sports such as football, basketball, and wrestling. - 3.
 The school may separate students with different levels of ability within physical education classes.
-If so, ability requirements must be the same for both sexes. - 4.
-The school may have separate teams for sexes: - a.
+If so, ability requirements must be the same for both genders. - 4.
+The school may have separate teams for different genders: - a.
 For contact sports. - b.
-For any team sport in which students are selected to play on the basis of skill.
+For any team sport that students are selected to play on the basis of skill.